ENTREP 3021 - My Startup (6 units)

 General Course Information

-Course Code ENTREP 3021 Course My Startup (6 units) Coordinating Unit Entrepreneurship, Commercialisation & Innov Centre Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 6 Contact Up to 3 hours per week Available for Study Abroad and Exchange N Prerequisites Core courses for the BInnovEntr Restrictions Available for BInnovEntr students only Course Description This course will assist in the development of interpersonal skills, analytical ability, and business acumen to strengthen your confidence in developing your existing venture.
+Course Code ENTREP 3021 Course My Startup (6 units) Coordinating Unit Entrepreneurship, Commercialisation & Innov Centre Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 6 Contact Up to 3 hours per week Available for Study Abroad and Exchange N Prerequisites Core courses for the BIE including ENTREP 3900.
+Must have a viable potential business opportunity to work on during the course.
+Restrictions Available for BInnovEntr students only Course Description This course will assist in the development of interpersonal skills, analytical ability, and business acumen to strengthen your confidence in developing your early stage existing venture.
 You will research, plan, and operationalise a business plan, assessing the risks and opportunities that arise.
-Demonstrating a high level of competence in the entrepreneurial process and be able to communicate that knowledge to others.
+Demonstrate a high level of competence across the entrepreneurial process and the ability to communicate that knowledge to others.

 The full timetable of all activities for this course can be accessed from Course Planner.